Skip to main content

 Configuring an Effect Chain

 Effect chains are groups of effects that can be executed together.
-This is very useful if you want to create a chance-based effect with several components: chance is calculated independently on each trigger, so without chains, particles and messages could send when the effects don't activate, and vice-versa.
+This is very useful if you want to create a chance-based effect with several components: chance is calculated independently on each effect, so without chains, particles and messages could send when the other effects don't activate, and vice-versa.

-Effects in chains run isolated, so applying a mutator to one effect in the chain will apply it only to that effect - however, you can specify a mutator to the parent effect which will be applied to all effects in the chain.
+Effects in chains run in isolation, so applying a mutator to one effect in the chain will apply it only to that effect — however, you can specify a mutator on the parent effect which will be applied to all effects in the chain.
 The same works for delays, e.g. if an effect in a chain has a delay of 2, it won't hold up other effects down the chain.

 Effect chains are also useful to re-use more complex logic, via custom arguments that you can specify.
 These work like regular placeholders, and you reference them in your chains with %<id>%, for example %size% if you had a size argument.